kubernetes/community/contributors/design-proposals/kubelet-rootfs-distribution.md

 mount and network utilities.
 Missing any of these can lead to unexpected differences between Kubernetes hosts.
 For example, the Google Container VM image (GCI) is missing various mount commands even though the Kernel supports those filesystem types.
-Similarly, CoreOS Linux intentionally doesn't ship with many mount utilities or socat in the base image.
+Similarly, CoreOS Container Linux intentionally doesn't ship with many mount utilities or socat in the base image.
 Other distros have a related problem of ensuring these dependencies are present and versioned appropriately for the Kubelet.